Timer Start Node

 Edit Timer Start Event Window

-Clicking the Edit button displays the Edit Timer Start Event window.
+Clicking the Edit button displays the Edit Timer Start Event panel with the following settings:

 Setting